- FOX NEWS SENIOR POLITICAL ANALYST

-- FOX NEWS CONTRIBUTOR & FOX & FRIENDS CO-HOST
+- FOX & FRIENDS WEEKEND CO-HOST

-- WAR VETERAN OF AFGHANISTAN, IRAQ & GUANTANAMO
+- VETERAN OF AFGHANISTAN, IRAQ & GITMO

-In May of 2016, Major Hegseth’s first book—IN THE ARENA—was published by Threshold Editions of Simon & Schuster.
+In May of 2016, Hegseth’s first book—IN THE ARENA—was published by Threshold Editions of Simon & Schuster.
 The book, which channels a famous Teddy Roosevelt speech, makes an impassioned argument for gritty citizenship at home and American leadership aboard—the combination of which can renew our exceptional nation and salvage a free world set adrift.

-Major Hegseth has deployed three times since 9/11, most recently returning from Afghanistan where he was the senior counterinsurgency instructor at the Counterinsurgency Training Center in Kabul from 2011-2012.
+Hegseth has deployed three times since 9/11, most recently returning from Afghanistan where he was the senior counterinsurgency instructor at the Counterinsurgency Training Center in Kabul from 2011-2012.
 Hegseth previously served in Iraq with the 3rd Brigade of the 101st Airborne Division for their 2005-2006 deployment, serving as an Infantry Platoon Leader in Baghdad in 2005, and as a Civil-Military Operations officer in Samarra in 2006.
 He also served in Guantanamo Bay for a year guarding detainees.
 Hegseth holds two Bronze Stars and a Combat Infantryman’s Badge for his time in Iraq and Afghanistan.

-Major Hegseth previously served as the Chief Executive Officer for Concerned Veterans for America (CVA) from 2012-2015, the largest conservative veterans and military families organization in America.
+Hegseth previously served as the Chief Executive Officer for Concerned Veterans for America (CVA) from 2012-2015, the largest conservative veterans and military families organization in America.
 Prior to joining CVA, Hegseth was Executive Director for Vets for Freedom from 2007-2011, an organization committed to victory on the battlefield.